Battle of Vittsjö: Background

+Battle

 On the night of 10–11 February 1612 the king and a small force were in Vittsjö.
 In the morning, the Danes attacked and the king and his entourage fled north past Vittsjö sconce towards Dragsån (now Verumsån or Vieån).
 The bridge over the river was held by Danes so the king was forced to try to cross by riding over the ice.
 The ice broke and the king and his horse fell into the water.
 The king (but not his horse) was rescued by the horsemen Thomas Larsson and Per Banér, who himself got into the water and was rescued by his younger brother Nils Banér.

+In memory

 In 1912 a memorial was raised to commemorate the battle.
 The inscription on the memorial reads in full: